 Read Parameter Bits P[6:4] setting determines the number of dummy clocks and can be either 8, 10, 12, 14, or 16.
-The default number of dummy clocks upon power up or after a Reset instruction is 2.
+The default number of dummy clocks upon power up or after a Reset instruction is 6.
 Read Parameter Bits P[1:0] setting determines the "Wrap Length" (8, 16, 32, or 64 bytes).
-The output data starts at the initial address specified in the instruction, once it reaches the ending boundary of the 8/16/32/64-byte section, the output will wrap around to the beginning boundary automatically until /CS is pulled high to terminate the command.
-The Burst Read with Wrap feature allows applications that use cache to quickly fetch a critical address and then fill the cache afterwards within a fixed length (8/16/32/64-byte) of data without issuing multiple read commands.
-Refer to Section 8.2.36 for detail descriptions on "Set Read Parameters".
+The output data starts at the initial address specified in the instruction, once it reaches the ending boundary of the 8/16/32/64-byte section, the output will wrap around to the beginning boundary automatically until /CS is pulled high to terminate the instruction.
+The Burst Read with Wrap feature allows applications that use cache to quickly fetch a critical address and then fill the cache afterwards within a fixed length (8/16/32/64-byte) of data without issuing multiple read instructions.
+Refer to "Set Read Parameters (C0h)".